Hamza-Rafique/Algorithms-and-Programming-with-Phyton/README.md

 19. **Remove All Punctuation from a String**: Write a Python function to remove all punctuation from a given string..✅
 20. **Find the Longest Common Substring**: Write a Python program to find the longest common substring in two strings..✅

-## Recursion and Algorithms⏳
+## Recursion and Algorithms.✅

 21. **Binary Search**: Implement the binary search algorithm in Python.✅
 22. **Merge Sort**: Implement the merge sort algorithm in Python.✅
-23. **Quick Sort**: Implement the quick sort algorithm in Python.⏳
+23. **Quick Sort**: Implement the quick sort algorithm in Python..✅
-24. **Find the GCD of Two Numbers**: Write a Python function that finds the greatest common divisor (GCD) of two numbers using recursion.⏳
+24. **Find the GCD of Two Numbers**: Write a Python function that finds the greatest common divisor (GCD) of two numbers using recursion..✅
-25. **Find the N-th Fibonacci Number Using Recursion**: Write a Python function to find the N-th Fibonacci number using recursion.⏳
+25. **Find the N-th Fibonacci Number Using Recursion**: Write a Python function to find the N-th Fibonacci number using recursion..✅

 ## Data Processing⏳